Summary

 Professional Platforms

-5. Tableau for complex multi-part review
+5. Tableau for complex multi-dimensional review

-6. PowerBI for combined business smart dashboards
+6. PowerBI for integrated business intelligence dashboards

 7. Figma for custom competitive scene designs

-8. Miro for team mapping sessions
+8. Miro for collaborative team mapping sessions

 AI-Powered Solutions